 LIST OF FACILITIES AND ACCESS PROVIDED

-The planned number of days/samples and user support available at each facility as part of the EPOS Multi-scale laboratories TNA pilot is given in the tables accessible using the links below:
+The e-mail addresses of the contact persons and the planned number of days/samples and user support available at each facility as part of the EPOS Multi-scale laboratories TNA is given in the tables accessible using the links below:

 For specific practical information about a given installation please send an email to the installation contact person directly.
 We would appreciate if in email enquiries you include some standard text in the Subject field, e.g. “EPOS TNA inquiry”.